jsoref/incubator-cordova-tizen/README.md

 mobile-spec/

-a tizen SDK eclipse project (to be imported using Eclipse import wizard)
+a tizen SDK Eclipse project (to be imported using Eclipse import wizard)

 taken from after 2.0.0 tag